 How Different Forms of Business are Taxed

-Partnership and Sole Proprietorship: Registering your business as a one-person business or partnership means your net income is taxed.
+Partnership and Sole Proprietorship: Registering your business as a sole proprietorship or a partnership means your net income is taxed.
 Your net income is the profit you have left after subtracting your expenses from your income.
 This might be an ideal choice for a small business making little profit or a business just starting.

 C Corporation: Taxes are paid in C corporations twice — income tax by the business and separate income tax by the shareholders.
-A C Corporation pays a double tax because the company pays taxes from profits, and the shareholders still pay personal income taxes from their dividends.
+A C Corporation pays a double tax because the company pays taxes on profits, and the shareholders still pay personal income taxes on their dividends.
 This is typically more widely adopted by larger businesses.

 Now that you know the main differences between these two formations, next, we’ll go into more detail on the benefits of each one.
 In the meantime, if you have questions about navigating complex business issues, don’t hesitate to reach out to our office.
 We have decades of experience working with businesses and helping them stay in compliance with state and local laws and regulations.